pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 _This guide contains strongly opinionated choices and best practices.
 It will show you the steps required for a production-ready and reasonnably secured server.
-For a simple test on a Debian-like server, you can skim through [this page](./quick-start) instead.
+For a simple test on a Debian-like server, you can skim through [this page](./quick-start) instead_.

 **Usecase**

-Deploy a self-contained Pydio Cells instance on a web-facing Debian 10 server, exposed at `https://<your-fqdn>` using a Let's Encrypt certificate.
+Deploy a self-contained Pydio Cells instance on a web-facing Debian 10 server,
+exposed at `https://<your-fqdn>` using a Let's Encrypt certificate.

 **Requirements**